herval/kb/README.md

 # kb
-## An opinionated low-config compiler for Kotlin & Java
+## An opinionated low-config build wrapper for Kotlin & Java

 `kb` follows the design philosophy behind compiler toolchains from modern languages such as Rust, Swift and Golang: make it simple, have as few knobs and twists as possible, and offer sensible defaults.